-War HUD 1.6 Released
+War Catalogue Vendors Released

 We have just released version 1.6 of the Bloodlines War Heads-Up Display.
 You should be auto-delivered the update when you wear your version 1.5 HUD.
 If you don’t receive the update, you can go to the update kiosk in the Bloodlines War Store.
 If you are still unable to receive the update, please send a notecard to Noire Luminos, and she will make sure you get it.